Join Here | Log In

 Prevention and Treatment Strategies for Flu, Cold, and Common Cold:

-Let me be clear up front: I’m not saying that any of the following are miracle pills that will prevent all illness for everyone.
+Let me be clear: I’m not saying that any of the following are miracle pills that will prevent all illnesses for everyone.
 Instead, I want everyone to take away from this article the research-backed ideas for preventing the common respiratory illnesses that circulate every year.
 You may still get sick, but knowing what works and being prepared can help lessen the symptoms and duration.

 Disclaimer: This is all for informational purposes.
 If you are sick or have medical questions, please consult to your doctor.